New Hampshire CPA Requirements: How to Become a Licensed CPA in New Hampshire

 • Enclose a copy of your driver’s license and passport showing your photo and signature

-• As NASBA handles the licensing process for the New Hampshire Board of Accountancy, Mmail the completed forms and supporting documents to: NASBA Licensing Services, P.O.
+• As NASBA handles the licensing process for the New Hampshire Board of Accountancy, mail the completed forms and supporting documents to: NASBA Licensing Services, P.O.
 Box 198589, Nashville, TN 37219.

-• Once you have completed 120 semester hours with the required accounting and business concentration and a bachelor’s degree, apply through CPA Examination Services to take the Uniform CPA Exam.
+• ✅ Completed 120 semester hours with required accounting and business concentration and earned a bachelor’s degree

 b.
-Apply online for your New Hampshire CPA License.
-This process starts at NASBA Licensing Services.
-If you have any further questions regarding the New Hampshire CPA licensure process, email NHlicense@nasba.org or call (866) 350-0017.
+Submit your New Hampshire CPA license application.
+Apply online for your New Hampshire CPA License through NASBA Licensing Services.
+If you have any further questions regarding how to become a licensed CPA in New Hampshire, email [email protected] or call (866) 350-0017.

 Interstate Reciprocal License

-If you currently hold a CPA license from another state, you might be eligible for a New Hampshire reciprocal certificate.
+If you currently hold a CPA license from another state and want to become licensed in New Hampshire, you might be eligible for a reciprocal certificate.
 Education and experience requirements are the same for reciprocity applicants as they are for initial applicants.
 Begin the process online at NASBA Licensing Services.

 International Reciprocal License